What is Equity Release > Pros And Cons Of Equity Release

 Equity release isn’t for everyone, and it’s important to understand the potential disadvantages of equity release and risks of this form of finance:

 • If you are receiving homecare which is fully or partially funded by your local council, then your eligibility may be affected, or you may have to pay more towards it.
+If you’re currently receiving care or expect to in the future, it’s essential to understand how accessing the equity in your home may affect your care funding.

 Weighing up the pros and cons of equity release